 In late 2017 Tesco’s Mike Sarno said: “There is a lot of stuff coming – it’s super exciting.
 It’s unavoidable, it’s just going to happen – whether you’re in the way and get run over, or are part of the ride.”

-“This year, we’ve seen vegan food go mainstream” confirms Natalie Mitchell, Waitrose’s head of brand development.
+“We’ve seen vegan food go mainstream” confirms Natalie Mitchell, Waitrose’s head of brand development.
 “Whether cooking at home, buying prepared food or trying the newly vegan-friendly restaurants, people are discovering that it tastes amazing.”

 Download the new VeGuide vegan app at https://www.vegansociety.com/ which is available in UK and US versions.